 Authors should also suggest a short running title.
 Please do not add the running title as a header.

-The Abstract should summarise concisely in no more than 250 words, the rationale, main findings, main conclusions, and wider implications of the study.
+The Abstract should summarize concisely in no more than 250 words, the rationale, main findings, main conclusions, and wider implications of the study.
 It should contain no discursive matter or references.

-Authors should suggest no less than six key words for their article in alphabetical order.
+Authors should suggest no fewer than six key words for their article in alphabetical order.

 ABBREVIATIONS, NUMBERS AND DATES